Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires desktop_pools_data as a list
         Available for Horizon 8 2006 and later.

+    `new_global_application_entitlement(self, global_application_entitlement_data: list)`
+    :   Create the bulk entitlements for a set of Global Application Entitlements

+        Requires global_application_entitlement_data as a dict
+        Available for Horizon 8 2012 and later.

+    `new_global_desktop_entitlement(self, global_desktop_entitlement_data: list)`
+    :   Create the bulk entitlements for a set of Global Desktop Entitlements.

+        Requires global_desktop_entitlement_data as a dict
+        Available for Horizon 8 2012 and later.

 `External(url: str, access_token: dict)`
 :   Default object for the External class for resources that are external to Horizon environment.